Many of us often have the same questions, so I decided to create an FAQ that will answer them in debts with links to specific topics.

 - Q: What Are Your Must-Have Travel Items When Traveling with Kids?

 - Q: How Do You Entertain the Kids on Flights?

 Q: How Do You Afford to Travel?

 While my blog is currently my main (but not the only) source of income, it hasn’t always been that way.
-I’ve been on the road years before I started travel blogging – 8 years more to be precise.
-If you’re curious about how did I make it all happen to read my article on how I monetize my blog these days.
+I’ve been on the road years before I started travel blogging – a decade more to be precise.
+If you’re curious about how did I made it all happen read my article on how I monetize my blog these days.

 For instance, no one paid me to go to Peru, Eritrea, or Cuba, but I went as I wanted to visit these places.
 I’d also never say that I’m being “paid to travel” like a lot of people claim to be.
 You can read my thoughts on this here.

 (2024) After 2 years of living in Salt Lake City UT and Mexico on and off, along with my husband, two kiddos, and Poofy the Cat and bunnies we needed a change.